-- Filter Name A short name that will help you identify the Flow Filter. - Graph Color The color used in graphs for the Filter.
-The default color is a random one, but you can change it by entering a different HTML color code or by clicking the drop-down menu. - Device Group Optional description used within the Console to group components by location, role, etc. - Reports Visibility Whether the Flow Filter should be listed in the Reports " Components panel. - Filter Server The server that runs the Flow Filter.
-The configuration of servers is described on page 33. - Server Topology Select the network topology of the server running the Flow Filter: - Inline Filtering The Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge. - To configure the filtering server as a router follow the steps required by your Linux distribution (sysctl -w net.ipv4.ip_forward=1; sysctl -w net.ipv4.conf.all.forwarding=1; sysctl -w net.ipv4.conf.default.rp_filter=0; sysctl -w net.ipv4.conf.all.rp_filter=0).
-To run the Filter in this mode, set the interface connected to the peering/border router as Inbound Interface.
-To inject the packets back into the network, set a core router as the default gateway, reachable through the Outbound Interface either directly (recommended) or through a GRE/IP in IP tunnel. - To configure the filtering server as a network bridge follow the steps required by your Linux distribution.
-To run the Filter in this mode, set the Inbound Interface to the bridged interface, usually br0. - Inline monitoring The Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.
-Direct filtering is disabled, but the Filter is able to generate filtering rules that improve the visibility of attacks and can be applied on other in-line appliances or firewalls.
-To run the Filter in this mode, set the parameters like in the Inline Filtering mode. - Out-of-line Filtering To run the Filter in this mode, set the Traffic Diversion parameter to a BGP Connection configured to reroute traffic.
-Other parameters must be set as in the Inline Filtering mode. - Out-of-line Monitoring The Filter runs on a server that receives a copy of packets from a network
+- Filter Name A short name that will help you identify the Flow Filter. - Graph Color The color used in graphs for the Flow Filter.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Device Group Optional description used within Console to group components by location, role, etc. - Reports Visibility Whether the Flow Filter should be listed inside the Reports " Components panel. - Filter Server The server that runs the Flow Filter.
+The configuration of servers is described on page 37. - Server Topology Select the network topology of the server running the Flow Filter: - o Inline Filtering Flow Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.

+To enable routing on the filtering server follow the steps required by your Linux distribution.
+At least the following command needs to be executed:

+'''

+sysctl -w net.ipv4.ip_forward=1;

+sysctl -w net.ipv4.conf.all.forwarding=1;

+sysctl -w net.ipv4.conf.default.rp_filter=0;

+sysctl -w net.ipv4.conf.all.rp filter=0

+'''

+To run Flow Filter in this mode, set the interface connected to the peering/border router as Inbound Interface.
+To inject the packets back into the network, set a core router as the default gateway, reachable through the Outbound Interface, either directly (recommended) or through a GRE/IP in IP tunnel.

+To configure the filtering server as a network bridge, follow the steps required by your Linux distribution.
+To run Flow Filter in this mode, set the Inbound Interface to the bridged interface, usually br0.

+- Inline monitoring Flow Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.
+Direct filtering is disabled, but Flow Filter can still generate filtering rules that improve the visibility of attacks, which can be applied on other in-line appliances or firewalls.
+To run Flow Filter in this mode, set the parameters like in the Inline Filtering mode - Out-of-line Filtering To run Flow Filter in this mode, set the Traffic Diversion parameter to a BGP Connection configured to reroute traffic.
+Other parameters must be set as in the Inline Filtering mode.